 Visual impairment: a condition that distorts the structure and functioning of the eye, causing impaired and limited visual use.
-To be diagnosed, acuity can be no more than 20/70 in the dominant eye with the best possible correction, or the person’s visual field must be so limited (20 degrees or less) that it has an affect on their abilities.
+To be diagnosed, acuity can be no more than 20/70 in the dominant eye with the best possible correction, or the person’s visual field must be so limited (20 degrees or less) that it has an effect on their abilities.

 Blindness: a total loss of vision.

 Hearing impairment: a distortion in the ears that causes enough hearing loss to interfere with someone’s ability to function competently and effectively.
 A hearing loss of 30 decibels or greater or a pure tone average of 500, 1,000 or 2,000 Hz without the use of a hearing aid in the dominant ear is needed for a person’s hearing to be categorized as an impairment.

 Deafness: a complete loss of hearing.